-There has been a revival of analogue and hand-cranked devices that don't rely on power supply, lending this world a retro feel against a backdrop of discarded electronic devices.
+Aside from homemade battery systems, there has been a revival of analogue and hand-cranked devices that don't rely on power supply, lending this world a retro feel against a backdrop of discarded electronic devices.

 GEN, 20's, an ethereal punk, a self ordained faith healer

 One day whilst reading H.G.
 Wells’ ‘Men Like Gods’ for the tenth time it suddenly clicked... there must be a dimension out there better than this one.
 She knew she had to be the one to access it.
-After piecing together various facts from her considerable library, Gen figured out how she could reach it.
+After piecing together various facts from her considerable library, Gen figured out how she could access it.